-We are pleased to invite you to the final research seminar of 2017!
-It will be held on December 13th from 4pm, at Middlesex University Dubai in the Oasis Theatre, Block 16, Knowledge Park.
+We are pleased to invite you to Wednesday’s research seminar.
+It will be held on January 31st from 4pm, at Middlesex University Dubai in the Oasis Theatre, Block 16, Knowledge Park.
 The Research Seminar Series was launched in 2008, and has featured more than 210 presentations to date.
 The seminars provide a forum for researchers to share their work.
 Presenters include faculty from Middlesex University Dubai and other universities in the United Arab Emirates, as well as researchers from other global institutions.
 This week’s presentation is:

 Middlesex University Dubai